larsonost/larsonost/README.md

 I am a **Data Scientist** and __M.S. in Data Science__ student at __Northeastern University Khoury College of Computer Sciences__.

 I am passionate about **Machine Learning** and **Data Science**.
-I'm eager to work on solving interesting problems across diverse domains especially in the field of **deep learning** and **computer vision**.
+I'm eager to work on solving interesting problems across diverse domains especially in the field of **deep learning** and **natural language processing**.
 Within this page I have provided an overview of my skills, projects, and experience.

 <h2> My Skills: </h2>